motoani/Amaze_II_ObjToBin/README.md

 ### Blender export

-I have built worlds in Blender and then exported them to wavefront format files .obj and .mtl.
+I have built worlds in Blender and then exported them to Wavefront format files .obj and .mtl.
 It is ESSENTIAL that the export flags to
 - Triangulate Mesh is set
 - Normals is not set
 - UV Coordinates is set if textures are present in the materials